LilOppa/quest-submission/README.md

 if value is nil, PANIC!

 ```
+pub fun main(){
-var name1: Int? = "Jacob"
+  var number1: Int? = 7
-var unwrappedName1: Int = name1! // Notice it removes the optional type
+  var unwrappedNumber1: Int = number1! // Notice it removes the optional type

-var name2: Int? = nil
+  var number2: Int? = nil
-var unwrappedName2: Int = name2! // PANICS!
+  var unwrappedNumber2: Int = number2! // PANICS!
 The entire program will abort because it found a problem.
 It tried to unwrap a nil, which isn't allowed
+}
 ```